yofabronecoforo/C6EGHV/README.md

 Rewards (Types) built-in | 18 (6) | 18 (6) | 23 (8)
 Rewards (Types) with EGHV | 69 (15) | 73 (16) | 82 (18)

-Following is a list of all recognized rewards arranged (1) alphabetically by category and (2) by rarity, with the number of rewards in each category and the minimum ruleset for which they are valid.
+Following is a list of all recognized rewards arranged (1) alphabetically by category and (2) by ascending rarity, with the number of rewards in each category and the minimum ruleset for which they are valid.

 ### Abilities: Standard (4 rewards)
 This new category contains new rewards provided by EGHV which grant abilities to valid target units.
 These rewards will only be selected by Reward Generator when a Goody Hut has been discovered by one or more units.